 RingCX is built for enterprise contact centre operations.
 Payment capture is a separate problem, and the gaps for businesses taking payments on the platform:

-• No DTMF isolation built in.
-RingCX supports recording controls, but pause-and-resume is a manual workaround — not secure DTMF masking.
+No DTMF isolation built in.
+RingCX supports recording controls, but pause-and-resume is a manual workaround, not secure DTMF masking.
 The agent still hears the card number, and any drift drags recordings into PCI scope.

-How Shuttle works with RingCX today
+How Shuttle Adds Payments to RingCX

 Secure card capture (voice)